andrewtong/aescrypt/README.md

 #Practical AES#

 PracticalAES currently fully supports EBC and CBC decryption.
-A secondary search function that can retrieves decrypted files based off their file extention (e.x. '.doc', '.sql', '.txt') is currently being implemented.
+A secondary search function that can retrieves decrypted files based off their file extention (e.x. '.doc', '.sql', '.txt') is partially functional and in the works of being implemented.

 ###Introduction###